 Take an employees’ health insurance tax credit.

 If you actually do pay for some portion of your employees’ health insurance premiums, the Small Business Healthcare Tax Credit for Small Employers is ripe for the taking.
 This little gem is a literal dollar-for-dollar tax credit against any taxes you owe and up to 50 percent of any healthcare premiums you pay for on behalf of your employees.
 There are a number of rules that really aren’t that bad, but they do require you to cover at least half of the cost of single (not family) healthcare coverage.
 In addition, you must have fewer than 25 full-time equivalent employees, and those employees must have average wages of less than $50,000 a year.

-YEAR END TIP: Re-evaluate your healthcare plan for your employees that begins January 1, 2017, and make sure you qualify for the tax credit.
+- YEAR END TIP: Re-evaluate your healthcare plan for your employees that begins January 1, 2019, and make sure your payments on their behalf qualify for the tax credit.

 Use the Health Savings Account (HSA) strategy.